shuntress/web-host/README.md

 # Web Host

-## What is this?
-A web server using Node's built-ins to handle:
+A web server that uses [Node](https://nodejs.org/)'s built-ins to handle:
  - static content (filesystem index)
  - dynamic content (server-side javascript)
  - secure authentication ([HTTP Basic](https://tools.ietf.org/html/rfc7617), [TLS](https://tools.ietf.org/html/rfc8446), [pbkdf2](https://tools.ietf.org/html/rfc8018))
  - simple authorization (No groups, roles, or regex matches)

+## What is this?
-This is my take on a minimalist web host with code that can be fully reviewed in an hour and run directly from source with no dependencies ([one dependency](https://nodejs.org)).
+It's my take on a practical minimalist web host with code that can be understood in an hour and run directly from source with no dependencies ([one dependency](https://nodejs.org)).

 To that end, you may notice that there are no package, grunt, trevor, cargo,